Consent Mode Monitor Privacy Policy

 Purpose of Data Retention

 We retain personal data only for as long as necessary to fulfill the purposes for which it was collected, including to comply with legal, regulatory, or contractual obligations, resolve disputes, and enforce our policies.
+Scan results and per-site state stored locally by the browser extension remain in extension storage until they are overwritten, cleared by the user, or removed when the extension is uninstalled, unless a shorter retention period applies.

 Data Deletion